 Delaying a case for too long can work in the defense’s favor in that your lawyer may be able to get the charges against you thrown out.
 In fact, we can help you get your charges thrown out if the prosecution repeatedly delays your trial.

 We are also ready to help you prepare in the event your case does go to trial.
 Members of our team will defend you in court and will work to resolve your criminal charges quickly.
-We know how to deal with prosecutors in Los Angeles and can work to get your charges reduced or even dismissed.
+We know how to deal with state prosecutors and can work to get your charges reduced or even dismissed.

 Ask a Lawyer About Penal Code 1050 and How to File a Motion for Continuance Today

 Penal Code 1050 allows you to file a motion for continuance to change your court date in California.
 Reach out to the Simmrin Law Group if you need to change your court date.
-Find out more by calling (310) 997-4688 for a free consultation.
+Find out more by calling us for a free case evaluation.
 You can also complete our online contact form.